 Finding the exact questions people ask on the Internet, you can constantly create relevant content for your blog.

-Thus, if you gather the topics using this way, and then write the high-quality article on it, you’ll be able to get the noticeable traffic growth.
+Thus, if you gather the topics using this way, and then write a high-quality article on it, you’ll be able to get noticeable traffic growth.